 Gerard Manley Hopkins (1844–89)

 Size: closed H. 8.25 " x W 6.5" x D 1"

 open H. 8.25" x W 77.25" x D .25"

-Medium: Arches text wove paper, acrylic paint, Letraset double sides tape, glue stick and linen thread.
+Medium: Arches text wove paper, acrylic paint, Letraset double sides tape, glue stick and button hole thread.
 The text and all images were cut by hand with an Xacto # 11 blade.

 This is the companion piece to my earlier Pied Beauty.
 It uses the cut-out letters from the star book version and Hopkin's original text.